buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] Th.13, L.25, Th.205, L.23, L.30, L.34, L.39, L.42, L.53, L.57, Th.28, Th.59, Th.73–75, Th.98, Th.116, Th.171
 {:.mb-0}
 - Here we get a few stories about the Buddha's life as a teacher from the early texts.

-<i class="fas fa-book-open"></i> <i>Aspects (of Early Buddhist Sociological Thought)</i> Chapter 3: Significance of Buddhist Chanting
-{:.mb-0}
-- Even in the Buddha’s time, monks would recite the teachings verbatim to acclimate to them and keep them in mind.
-Over time, this chanting became seen as apotropaic and was therefore ritualized quite early on.
-Today, chanting features prominently across Buddhist traditions and practices.

 ##### Parallel to Robinson chapter 3: “Development”